gars50/Galons.ca/README.md

 ## Timeline
 - 2023-12-14 - 15:30
-  - About 90% sure the motherboard has stopped working correctly.
-10% it's the CPU.
+  - About 50% sure the motherboard has stopped working correctly.
+50% it's the CPU.
 Have to decide on next actions.
 - 2023-12-14 - 11:00
   - Published this website.
 - 2023-12-14 - 10:30
-  - Might be facing a motherboard issue.
+  - Might be facing a motherboard / CPU issue.
 If it is that, replacement could take days.
 - 2023-12-14 - 09:00
   - After Windows server updates, the server could not restart by itself.